nbn1343/startup-example/README.md

 * **Login** - An input box and submit button for the player to put in their username and password.
 * **Database** - The scoreboard represents data pulled from the database.
 * **WebSocket** - On the play page, there is realtime data showing players who have just started a game as well as ones who have finished with their time score.

+## CSS Deliverable
+For this deliverable I properly styled the application
+* **Header** - Styled the header to look presentable.
+I added a picture of the game-look in the left to be a sybmbol for the website.
+I also colorized the title and titled the letters to be similar to the look of the tiles in the game.
+I added hover animation to each letter to add some user experience effects.
+* **Navigation** - I used Bootstrap to add navigational tabs.
+* **Main** - I styled and created a proper layout for each page depending on the HTML structure.
+* **Game** - I styled each tile in the slider game to have appealing shadowing and color for the visual pleasure.
+* **Footer**- The base has my Github link with a colorful link button.
+* **Flex** - The website is able to adjust based on the height and width of the screen.
+It also properly adjusts to smaller devices to look appealing and user friendly.
+* **Text** - The text style differs depending on where it is and its purpose.